 VIS Spectrophotometers from Admesy

-At Admesy, we provide various VIS spectrophotometers for mid and high-end applications.
-Mid-range Hera series spectrometers are available in three wavelength ranges and different optical configurations: lens systems typically applied in display measurements, cosine correctors for lighting applications and fiber versions allow remote sensing and connecting to accessories such as integrating spheres.
+At Admesy, we provide various VIS spectrophotometers: lens systems typically applied in display measurements, cosine correctors for lighting applications and fiber versions allow remote sensing and connecting to accessories such as integrating spheres.

-For high-end high dynamic range spectral measurements that also require accurate spectral measurements at low luminance levels, the Rhea spectrophotometer is the ideal measurement solution.
-With various options in slit size, grating and desired wavelength range, the Rhea is the world’s most affordable one-off configurable spectrophotometer.
+For high-end high dynamic range spectral measurements that also require accurate spectral measurements at low luminance levels, the Neo spectrophotometer is the ideal measurement solution.
+With various options in slit size, grating and desired wavelength range, the Neo is the world’s most affordable one-off configurable spectrophotometer.